kickbackdev/kickbackdevdocs/7.automation/airtable_payout_processing.md

 * Airtable → Payouts → `Payee` view
   * Check the `Status = On Hold` group and read `Hold Reason`

+### 7-1a.
+Where to enter partner Stripe account details (UI)

+If an On Hold case is caused by missing or outdated Stripe recipient info, update it in:

+* Airtable → Ops View → `partner Stripe Info`
+* Open the partner record, then enter/update:
+  * `Stripe Connected Account ID` (partner’s Stripe Connected Account ID)
+  * `Stripe Account Status` (e.g., Verified, Needs action)

+These values are referenced in Payouts as `Partner Stripe Connected Account ID` and `Partner Stripe Account Status`.

 ### 7-2.
 Common causes & actions

 A. **Stripe account status issue**